-Communication Information of Exante Data LLC and Exante Advisors LLC regarding the Usage of Personal Data
+Communication Information of Exante Data Inc. and Exante Advisors Inc. regarding the Usage of Personal Data

 The purpose of this email is to inform you about the processing of personal data by Exante.
 Exante feels obliged to do so according to the GDPR.